Clare-Marie Keel Dip Therapeutic counselling MBACP

 01329 482184 / 07984 138277

-Life can sometimes be quite challenging and throw up all sorts of issues and counselling can be very helpful during these difficult times.
-I feel many of us need assistance or support at some point in our lives and sometimes speaking to friends or family may not be enough as they may feel too personally involved.
-It is during these times I am able to help you with counselling by offering you a space where you man be listened to in a non-judgmental and empathic way.
+Life can sometimes be quite challenging and throw up all sorts of dilemmas; counselling can be very helpful during these difficult times.
+I feel many of us need assistance or support at some point in our lives and sometimes speaking to friends or family may not be enough as they may be too personally involved with us.
+It is during these times I am able to support you through counselling.

 I have onsite parking for those coming by car, and for those coming by public transport my practice is close to Fareham train station and on the local bus route.

 My therapy room is on ground floor level.

 Training, qualifications & experience

 - Diploma In Therapeutic Counselling